8pins/fpga_101/lab001/README.md

 1) Build the design (base.py) and load it (load.py)
 2) System clock is 100Mhz, make the led blink at 1Hz
 3) Connect the 16 switches to the 16 leds.

+// kc705 board has 5 user buttons so we only need to connect 5 buttons to the first 5 green leds

 4) Same as 3), but invert the polarity on the 8 first leds.

+// for kc705 board, invert the polarity of the led connected to center button on the board

 5) Make one of the rgb led blink at: 1Hz for the red, 2Hz for the green, 4Hz for the blue.

+// for kc705 board, blink 3 green leds 1, 2, 3 at 1Hz, 2Hz and 4Hz respectively

 // for de2-115 board, blink 3 red leds 1, 2, 3 at 1Hz, 2Hz and 4Hz respectively